This article would be useful for Windows developers, as it explains how to create a virtual disk for the Windows system.

 DeviceExtension (we saved it there during the initialization stage) and transmit IRP to

 MountManager receives IRP, finds the corresponding

-MountedDisk by device identifier, and redirects IRP to it.
-The code below makes decision whether it is possible to process this request at once or it should be processed in the user mode:
+MountedDisk by the device identifier, and redirects IRP to it.
+The code below makes decision whether it's possible to process this request at once or it should be processed in the user mode:

-IRP_MJ_WRITE, it should be processed in user mode.
+IRP_MJ_WRITE, it should be processed in the user mode.
 All other requests can be processed by the driver itself.
-For example, in case of
+For example, in the case of

-IOCTL_DISK_GET_LENGTH_INFO, driver knows the disk size as well as that this size cannot be changed.
+IOCTL_DISK_GET_LENGTH_INFO, driver knows the disk size as well as that this size can't be changed.
 In

 LogicIrpDispatcher::dispatchIoctl, you can find the complete list of requests, which Windows can send to the disk.